fire2a/qgis-pan-europeo/README.md

+Please mantra-request@osgeo.org, I'm requesting a OSGeo UserID, to this proof of concept plugin!

 # Pan European Raster Algorithms (PERA) project

 This repository contains the code for the Pan European Raster Algo (PERA) project.
 The PERA project is a collaboration between PEACH (Protection of Environment and Cultural Heritage) and the FIG(Fire Investigacion and Goverance).
 The project aims to develop a set of algorithms to process raster data in a distributed computing environment.
 The algorithms are designed to work with large-scale raster datasets, such as those produced by Technosylva and ERICO.